amatus/gnunet-web/README.md

     * gnunet-service-cadet.js - Done.
     * gnunet-service-datastore.js - Building with heap backend plugin.
         * Needs an [indexedDB] backend plugin.
-    * gnunet-service-peerstore.js - Done, with [indexedDB] backend plugin.
+    * gnunet-service-peerstore.js - Building with a broken [indexedDB] backend
+      plugin.
     * gnunet-service-fs.js - Done.
-* Write a minimal UI that allows publishing, searching, and downloading via the file-sharing service.
+* Write a minimal UI for the file-sharing service.
+    * Search - Done.
+    * Publish.
+        * The user can only select one file at a time.
+        * No directory support.
+        * Needs indexedDB datastore backend for persistence.
+        * Needs a GNUnet API change to access the File object piecewise instead of loading the entire thing into RAM.
+    * Download.
+        * No directory support.
+        * Needs indexedDB support to store the file piecewise instead of storing the entire thing in RAM.
 * Release alpha.
 * Write a WebRTC transport plugin.
     * Implement [RFC3264] over GNUnet.